Vincit/objection.js/doc/index.md

 ### Develop

-Code and tests need to be written in ES2015 subset supported by node 4.0.0.
-The best way to make sure of this is to develop with the correct node version. [nvm](https://github.com/creationix/nvm) is a great tool for swapping between node versions.
+Code and tests need to be written in ES2015 subset supported by node 6.0.0.
+The best way to make sure of this is to develop with the correct node version. [nvm](https://github.com/creationix/nvm) is a great tool for swapping between node versions. `prettier` is used to format the code.
+Remember to run `npm run prettier` before committing code.